iLLaVA: An Image is Worth Fewer Than 1/3 Input Tokens in Large Multimodal Models: Experimental Results

 \subsection{Visualizations}

 To better understand the token merging process in iLLaVA, we visualize the selected image tokens for single-image benchmarks, multi-image benchmarks and video benchmarks in Fig.~\ref{fig6}, respectively.
-Over each benchmark, we select three images and visualize the raw image, selected tokens from the image encoder and selected tokens from the language model in order.
-We notice that both the image encoder and language model can well attend to the important information from raw images, like the words in the first row and the person in the last row.
-We also have an observation that the language tends to allocate more tokens to images closer to the output texts, and pay less attention to images earlier input into the language model.
+On each benchmark, we select three images and visualize the raw image, selected tokens from the image encoder and selected tokens from the LLM in order.
+We observe that both the image encoder and LLM can well attend to the important information from raw images, like the words in the first row and the person in the last row.
+We also notice that the LLM tends to allocate more tokens to images closer to the output texts, and pay less attention to images which are input earlier into the LLM.
 This may affect the behavior of LVLMs in memorying long contexts.